callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/06-oligarchy.markdown

 VSCode, it's just another Microsoft monopoly, hidden under a thin veil of "FOSS" and "Open-source".

+## VSCode
+It is downright insane how popular VSCode is.
+It's "Just another FOSS project", right?
+No. Just another monopoly.
+It's crazy how the public doesn't understand that it's just another stupid Microsoft product.
+Speaking of "Microsoft product", VSCode is programmed in TypeScript: A Microsoft-made language!
+Shocking!
+Microsoft does what it can to push TypeScript to the top of every algorithm (same with VSCode).
+The downright *insane* thing with VSCode is that they're basically brainwashing the masses to develop *for them*.
+They say, and I quote:

+*"\[...] we (Microsoft) develop the Visual Studio Code product together with **the community**. \[...]"*

+What will they do next, compile a 1984 (capitalist editon) style propaganda message, oh I could only imagine!
+Just imagine:

+MICROSOFT IS OPEN SOURCE.
+FOSS IS SLAVERY.
+MINDLESS CONSUMPTION IS BLISS.

 ## A call to action
 In our modern FOSS-sphere, the monopolies of the world are thriving.
 We willingly welcome them into our counter-authoritarian sphere and let them monopolize it,